Materials Science & Engineering

 Undergraduate Prerequisites: ENG EK 301 and ENG ME 305.

-.
 Covers the chemical composition, physical structure, and mechanical behavior of engineering materials and the tissues they sometimes replace.
 Study of materials classes; materials selection; deformation of an elastic solid; yield and fracture; fundamentals of viscoelastic phenomena such as creep, stress relaxation, stress rupture, mechanical damping, impact; effects of chemical composition and structure on mechanical properties; methods of chemical property evaluation.
 Fracture and fatigue.
 Influences of plastics fabrication methods on mechanical properties.
 Emphasis on recent research techniques and results.
 Discussion of practical matters in medical device design including regulatory approvals, sterilization, packaging and quality control.
 Students will complete a semester-long design project.
-Same as ENG ME 523 and ENG MS 523; students can only receive credit for one of these courses.
-4 cr.

 ENG MS 524: Skeletal Tissue Mechanics